projectweekend/RMQ-Utils/README.md

 ### Account Creator

-Subclass, then implement two user-defined methods:
+A class that makes two connections to RabbitMQ:
+* One on localhost for issuing API commands to create new users for the server.
-* One that will get a list of accounts to create
+* One on an external URL that will receive messages for each user to create.

+Subclass, then implement a user-defined method:
-* One that will be called upon completion of account creation
+* One that will be called upon completion of account creation (post-create)

 ### Account Destroyer

-TBD
+A class that makes two connections to RabbitMQ:
+* One on localhost for issuing API commands to create new users for the server.
+* One on an external URL that will receive messages for each user to destroy.

+Subclass, then implement a user-defined method:
+* One that will be called upon completion of account delete (post-delete)

 ### Connection Manager